feathersjs-ecosystem/feathers-vuex/docs/model-classes.md

 }
 ```

 Since they have all of the EventEmitter methods, Model classes can be used as a data-layer Event Bus.
-You can even use custom methods:
+You can even use custom event names:

 ```js
 const { Todo } = this.$FeathersVuex.api